How to Handle a Certificate of Insurance Request

 You might have received an example of a generic COI from your customer.

-Clients ask for a certificate of insurance to protect themselves against various accidents or negligence resulting from the work you will be doing for them.
+Clients ask for a certificate of insurance to help address potential risks from various accidents or negligence resulting from the work you will be doing for them.

-The COI shows that you have the necessary insurance to cover any damages or injuries that may occur.
-This is important for both you and your client, as it can help to prevent financial losses in the event of an accident.
+The COI shows that you have coverage to help address any damages or injuries that may occur.
+This is important for both you and your client, as it can help reduce financial exposure in the event of an accident.

 A COI is a summary of your insurance policy that includes core details, such as the type of insurance, the policy number, and the liability limits.
 It is a secure and convenient way to share your insurance information with a client.